HautechAI/github-mcp/docs/methods.md

 }
 ```

 - Notes: Location fields are populated from PullRequestReviewComment and PullRequestReviewThread location fields.
-Thread-level grouping could be provided by a future `list_pr_review_threads_light` if needed.
-- Notes: Location fields are populated from PullRequestReviewComment and PullRequestReviewThread location fields.
 For thread-level grouping and resolution state, use [list_pr_review_threads_light](#tool-list_pr_review_threads_light).

 ## Tool: list_pr_review_threads_light